Skip to Main Content

 MCST4010, Global Media Project Dr. Westgate

-• For whichever format you choose, cite a minimum of three scholarly (peer-reviewed journal articles & book chapter) sources, not including any interviews, trade, or popular news sources that you may wish to add.
+• For all of the following options, cite a minimum of five scholarly/academic sources, not including any interviews, organizational profiles, trade, or popular news sources

 Choose one of the following options: